Fluxpuck/sero-documents/README.md

 ### GitHub Issues

-Our GitHub Issues system is the official way to:
+Our GitHub Issues system is the official way to submit a Question, Bug Report or to request Data Removal.

-#### Submit Questions or Bug Reports

 1. Click the "Issues" tab at the top of our repository
 2. Select "New Issue"
-3. Choose the appropriate template (Bug Report, Feature Request, or Question)
+3. Choose the appropriate template (Bug Report or Feature Request)
 4. Fill out the required information
 5. Submit your issue